Learn how to order low carb Subway like an expert with our keto menu.

 - Honey Mustard Sauce – 7 net carbs

-Every other meat, vegetable, and sauce should be sufficiently low carb to add to your salad.
+Every other meat, vegetable, and sauce should be sufficiently for carb counter Subway goers.